Can breast cancer be prevented?

 Tamoxifen seems to reduce breast cancer risk in women with BRCA2 gene mutations who have never had breast cancer, but the same may not be true for those with BRCA1 mutations.

 Raloxifene: Like tamoxifen, raloxifene (Evista®) also blocks the effect of estrogen on breast tissue.
 A study comparing the effectiveness of the 2 drugs in women after menopause, called the Study of Tamoxifen and Raloxifene (STAR) trial, found that raloxifene worked nearly as well as tamoxifen in reducing the risk of invasive breast cancer and non-invasive cancer (DCIS).
 Raloxifene also had lower risks of certain side effects such as uterine cancer and blood clots in the legs or lungs, compared to tamoxifen (although the risk of blood clots was still higher than normal).
-Like tamoxifen, it only lowers the risk of ER-postive breast cancer and not ER-negative tumors.
+Like tamoxifen, it only lowers the risk of ER-positive breast cancer and not ER-negative tumors.

 Raloxifene is FDA approved to help reduce breast cancer risk in women past menopause who have osteoporosis (bone thinning) or are at high risk for breast cancer.